rachellombardi/ACE-wordfreq/README.md

-# Wordcount Tutorial for Submitting Multiple Jobs
+# ACE Consortium Wordcount Tutorial for Submitting Multiple Jobs

-Imagine you have a collection of books, and you want to analyze how word usage varies from book to book or author to author.
+Imagine you have a collection of books or texts, and you want to analyze how word usage varies from book to book or author to author.

-## Analyzing One Book
+## Analyzing One Text

 ### Test the Command

-We can analyze one book by running the `wordcount.py` script, with the name of the book we want to analyze:
+We can analyze one text by running the `wordcount.py` script, with the name of the book we want to analyze:

 	$ ./wordcount.py Alice_in_Wonderland.txt